-These Easy Homemade Gingerbread Ornaments are a fun Christmas craft to make with your family.
-Make it a family tradition by making them every year.
-I like making these Easy Homemade Gingerbread Ornaments because they are quick and kid friendly.
+Easy Homemade Gingerbread Ornaments are a fun Christmas craft to make with your family.
+I love how easy and kid friendly these ornament are.
 One batch goes a long way.
-If you prefer to make gingerbread houses, this recipe great for that too.
+This recipe can also be used to make a gingerbread house.

-If you want your gingerbread to be a little darker, you can use dark brown sugar and dark syrup.
+For a darker color gingerbread use dark brown sugar and dark syrup.
 When rolling out and cutting the gingerbread, make sure to keep the extra dough wrapped in plastic wrap because it will dry out quickly.
 If it does dry out, just place the wrapped gingerbread in the microwave for 30 seconds or until it is warm.
 Then continue working with the dough the same as before.

-You make these ornaments the same way you make sugar cookies by rolling them out and cutting them with cookie cutters.
+The ornaments are made the same way you make sugar cookies by rolling them out and cutting them with cookie cutters.
 My kids loved helping cut out all the fun shapes for their ornaments.
-You can leave them plain or decorate them with candy and royal icing (see recipe below).
-You are going to love the delicious aroma in your house while you bake these ornaments.
+They can be left plain or can be decorated with candy and royal icing (see recipe below).
+I know you will love the delicious aroma that will fill your house while you bake these ornaments.

 With love from my kitchen to yours,